-Popular holiday rental amenities in the Isle of Wight
+Popular holiday rental amenities on the Isle of Wight

 Price and Availability Index for Isle of Wight

-Holiday Letting Price Information in the Isle of Wight
+Holiday Letting Price Information on the Isle of Wight

-Holiday Home Availability Information in the Isle of Wight
+Holiday Home Availability Information on the Isle of Wight

-Check out the graph above to find out how many holiday rentals are available in the Isle of Wight (in %).
-So far, the week with the least available rentals in the Isle of Wight is in July (27/07 - 03/08), as 72% of the rentals are booked.
+Check out the graph above to find out how many holiday rentals are available on the Isle of Wight (in %).
+So far, the week with the least available rentals on the Isle of Wight is in July (27/07 - 03/08), as 72% of the rentals are booked.
 In contrast, only 19% of the holiday homes are booked during a week in October (12/10 - 19/10), when 85 of the rentals are still available.

-Explore this dramatic island with an Isle of Wight cottage
+Explore this dramatic island with a comfortable Isle of Wight holiday cottage

-The island is between a 10-40 minute boat ride away: where you travel and how fast is up to you.
-Foot passengers can hovercraft across (Southsea to Ryde), ferry across with Wight link (Portsmouth-Ryde), Red Funnel (Southampton-West Cowed), or join the slightly longer car ferries.
+The island is a 10- to 40-minute boat ride away from the mainland: where you travel and how fast is up to you.
+Foot passengers can hovercraft across (Southsea to Ryde), ferry across with Wightlink (Portsmouth-Ryde), take the Red Funnel (Southampton-West Cowed), or join the slightly longer car ferries.
 These leave with Wightlink (Portsmouth-Fishbourne) and the one-hour Red Funnel service (Southampton-East Cowes).

-With a wide range of Isle of Wight holiday rentals available, you can choose to be in the towns, coastal areas, and remote countryside.
-Bearing this in mind, please ensure that you check the island’s Southern Vectis service information before booking your Isle of Wight holiday home.
-Although the island has extensive bus coverage, but you should make sure you'll be able to get to your holiday home by bus ahead of time.
+With a wide range of Isle of Wight holiday homes available, you can choose to be in the towns, coastal areas, and remote countryside.
+It's a good idea to check the island’s Southern Vectis bus service information before you book your Isle of Wight holiday letting - the island has extensive bus coverage, but you should make sure you'll be able to get to your holiday home by bus ahead of time.
 Alternatively, you may prefer to reach your secluded retreat by car, which you can hire or bring along on the ferry.

-Crab on chips: Dining on the Isle of Wight
+Crab on chips: what to eat on the Isle of Wight